 Shelley launched her economic development career in 2006 at the Arkansas Economic Development Commission, where she held a series of increasingly senior roles, culminating as director of marketing in 2015.

 Residing in Arkadelphia, Shelley is a member of the Arkadelphia Rotary Club and a board member of Group Living, a non-profit organization providing normalization skills and living assistance to adults with developmental disabilities.
-She is a proud mom to her daugther, Reagann, a recent Ouachita Baptist University graduate.
+She is a proud mom to her daughter, Reagann, a recent Ouachita Baptist University graduate.

 Merryman joins the Alliance and Chamber after serving since 2011 as the Director of Alumni Relations at Ouachita Baptist University, where he played a pivotal role in engaging the university’s more than 18,000 living alumni through events, communications, and outreach.
 In 2012, he expanded his responsibilities to include directing The Ouachita Student Foundation.
 His leadership was instrumental in organizing and producing the university’s signature event, Tiger Tunes, which has raised over $1,000,000 for student scholarships during his tenure.